pyexcel/pyexcel/doc/source/cookbook.rst

 ======== ======== ========

-`example1.ods` as sheet name and inside the sheet, you have:
+`example.ods` as sheet name and inside the sheet, you have:

 ======== ========
 Column 4 Column 5